MaginnGroup/mosdef_cassandra/docs/source/guides/runners.rst

   mc.run(
     system=system,
-    moves=moves,
+    moveset=moveset,
     run_type="equilibration",
     run_length=1000,
     temperature=300.0,
     **custom_args
   )

-The restart function
+Restart a Simulation
 ====================

-MoSDeF Cassandra also supports restarting from a checkpoint file.
-This is particularly helpful when switching from an equilibration to production simulation.
+MoSDeF Cassandra also supports restarting from a Cassandra checkpoint file.
+The checkpoint file contains the coordinates, box information, and state of the random number generator required for an exact restart.
+This functionality is particularly helpful when switching from an equilibration to production simulation.

 The procedure follows: